karimrhoualem/FlaskTodoList/README.md

 - Setting up a Python virtual environment: https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/
 - Documentation on how to create the SQLAlchemy database in Flask: https://flask-sqlalchemy.palletsprojects.com/en/2.x/quickstart/
 - Heroku CLI documentation: https://devcenter.heroku.com/articles/heroku-cli
+   - Don't forget to include the Procfile, otherwise Heroku won't be able to create the application correctly.